African American Families for Educational Excellence (AFE)

 The Envision Experience--"Catch Every Child"

 Extended Day Program— Envision Children offers the Extended Day Program (EDP) for elementary school students, grades (K-3) in the subjects of math and reading.
 We take up to 50 students in each cohort which are grouped by grades.
 Each cohort had a lead teacher and four assistant teachers who work with students in small groups.
 EDP classes take place either before or after school and last 60-90 minutes.
-The EDP runs from October 1-February 28 of each school year.
+The EDP runs from September - March of each school year.
 Envision Children uses curriculum and teaching methods developed in conjunction with the school district to mimic what is being taught in the classroom.
 Students are tested by Envision Children at the start, midpoint and end of the EDP to determine a baseline for instruction and how each student progresses over the five months of classes.

 Academic Summer Enrichment Program—Envision Children’s Academic Summer Enrichment Program (ASEP) is an intensive, eight-week academic engagement program for children ages 4–10.
 Programs are based on themes: “Passport to Adventure”, “Great Inventions Great Discoveries I & II”, “Up, Up, and Away”, “Sports and Academics”, and “Rainbow of Culture”.
 Each week, students are provided reading and math instruction and participate in interactive science and art projects in the afternoon.
 All students take an educational field trip every Friday that all corresponds to the study subject of the week.